 - Stored in a small wooden box or a tackle-box

 - Can include punctuation marks

-- PRIMARY: use for longer movable alphabet work (in red and blue); later use for phonogram use (red and blue); and for Word Study (red and blue usually work for primary, you may prefer black for the root word)
+- PRIMARY: use for longer movable alphabet work (in red consonants and blue vowels); later use for phonogram use (full red alphabet and full blue alphabet); and for Word Study (red alphabet and blue alphabet usually work for primary, you may prefer black for the root word)

 - Printed onto card-stock or similar - one side is lower case, the other side is capital

-- All letters within a set are the same color
+- All letters within an alphabet set are the same color

 - 2 sets (one alphabet in one color; one complete alphabet in the second color) needed for primary; 3 sets in elementary (each a different color, such as black, red, blue - a 4th color is handy but not 100% necessary)